-This information is designed to address 9 of the 10 training requirements found in Oregon OSHA's emergency rule on Protection from Wildfire Smoke, which is effective beginning August 9th, 2021.
-As a temporary rule, it will remain in effect for 180 days.
+This information is designed to address 9 of the 10 training requirements found in Oregon OSHA's rule on Protection from Wildfire Smoke, which became effective beginning August 9th, 2021 as a temporary rule.
+The new rule was permanently adopted and is in effect as of July 1st 2022.
+The permanent rule has several important differences from the temporary rule, including new AQI thresholds and the requirement of NIOSH-approved respirators-KN95 respirators are no longer acceptable alternatives for wildfire smoke protection.